omkaradhali/javascript_playground/log.md

 **Today's Progress**: Worked on Data Structures Challenges on FreeCodeCamp.

 **Notes:** Played around a bit with unsplash api.
 Will check in the code tomorrow which will make calls to api and fetch random pic to be background for the weather-app.

+### Day 14: Jan 28, 2019

+**Today's Progress**: Worked on To-Do app to incorporate the pomodoro timer.
+Also worked a bit on UT

+**Notes:** Need to do research on how to show pomodoro timer(ideas) and also come up with some UI design.